After-School Snacks: How to Make Corn Capsicum Cutlets

 - 1/2 teaspoon oil, for making each cutlet

-- Crush sweet corn in a mixer or blender.
-No need to add water.
-In a mixing bowl, add crushed corn and chopped capsicum.
+- Crush the sweet corn in a mixer or blender.
+There's no need to add water.
+In a mixing bowl, add the crushed corn and chopped capsicum.
 Blending the capsicum is not necessary if the pieces are finely chopped.

-- Add all other ingredients, except oil.
+- Add all the other ingredients, except the oil.
 Gently mix the ingredients.

 - Heat a flat pan.
 Add some oil for shallow-frying.
-Take some mixture in your fingers and shape it like a patty.
-Make 4-6 patties at a time.
+Take some of the mixture in your fingers and shape it like a patty.
+Make 4 to 6 patties at a time.
 Place them on the greased hot pan, one near the other.

-- Sprinkle some oil on the top.
-You can cover the pan for a while to quicken the cooking process.
+- Sprinkle some oil on top of the patties.
+You can cover the pan for a while to speed up the cooking process.

-- Keep the heat medium-low.
-Once the bottom part of the patties become crunchy and golden brown, flip them.
-Add a few drops of oil on the top side too.
+- Keep the heat on medium-low.
+Once the bottom parts of the patties become crunchy and golden brown, flip them.
+Add a few drops of oil on the top side, too.

 - Shallow-fry both sides until they are crispy and golden brown.
-Remove, and place them on a serving plate.
+Remove the patties and place them on a serving plate.
 Repeat the process to make all the cutlets.

-- Once you prepare the dough, instantly start making cutlets.
-Otherwise, the dough may start leaving the water.
-You can add some rice flour to make the dough dry.
+- Once you prepare the dough, start making the cutlets right away.
+Otherwise, the dough may start releasing water.
+You can add some rice flour to keep the dough dry.
 However, adding more rice flour may damage the texture.

-- Serve corn capsicum cutlets on a serving plate with tomato sauce.
-Children and elders alike love to munch them!
+- Serve the corn capsicum cutlets on a serving plate with tomato sauce.
+Children and elders alike love to munch on them!